21 Foods to Mix With Protein Powder

 Optimum Nutrition

 The problem with most protein powders is that they taste like cardboard.
 I found a company called Optimum Nutrition that puts out some great inexpensive protein powder.
-I haven’t really bought anything else in several years now.
+I haven’t bought anything else in several years now.
 Optimum Nutrition protein powder tastes pretty good, but we can still realize a ton of benefits by learning to mix it with some of the other healthiest foods.

 In my 13 years of experience whipping up protein concoctions, I have retained a couple of favorite combinations.
 Get some protein, get some groceries, and enjoy.